mezonai/mezon-js/packages/mezon-js/README.md

-Nakama JavaScript client
+Mezon JavaScript client
 ========================

-> JavaScript client for Nakama server written in TypeScript.
+> JavaScript client for Mezon server written in TypeScript.
 For browser and React Native projects.

-[Nakama](https://github.com/heroiclabs/nakama) is an open-source server designed to power modern games and apps.
+[Mezon](https://github.com/heroiclabs/mezon) is an open-source server designed to power modern games and apps.
 Features include user accounts, chat, social, matchmaker, realtime multiplayer, and much [more](https://heroiclabs.com).

 This client implements the full API and socket options with the server.
 It's written in TypeScript with minimal dependencies to be compatible with all modern browsers and React Native.